-Classes are structured as a combination of traditional Tibetan-style and Western academic-style classroom lectures on fundamental Buddhist topics and texts including instruction on their practical application through meditation training.
+Classes are structured as a combination of traditional Tibetan-style and academic-style lectures on fundamental Buddhist topics and texts including instruction on their practical application through meditation training.
 Daily meditation sessions are an important feature of the course and provide a personal perspective on the philosophical content of the lectures.

 As this course is taught at the introductory level, all interested students are encouraged to apply.
 A statement of interest will be required as part of the application process.
 All applications are subject to approval by the Centre for Buddhist Studies.

 The Buddhist Studies course is popular and places may fill up quickly, so apply now to reserve your place.